Blockchain in Telecom: Which companies are leading the research?

 The blockchain patents indicate that since 2009, more than 160 patent applications have been filed which covers the solutions for problems faced by the telecom industry.
 Out of ~160 patent applications, 32 applications are closely related to the blockchain technology that solves the problem of telecom systems.
 Currently, out of those 32 applications, only 2 patents have been granted.

 The other 130 patent applications are distantly related to blockchain technology that can be connected to the telecom solutions.

 Patent Filing Activity

 The realization of Blockchain in Telecom is considerably recent, hence the count of patents is scanty.
-However, research activity has picked pace in recent time as countries like the US, China, Europe etc. have filed a good amount of patent applications since 2015.
+However, research activity has picked pace in recent times as countries like the US, China, Europe, etc. have filed a good amount of patent applications since 2015.

 The chart below portrays the distribution of patent filing activity in the domain across the globe.
 It could be seen that the major segment (~63%) of the patent filing has originated from the United States.
 China and Europe come 2nd and 3rd respectively but hold very little share.